 Suburban Cook County COVID-19 Contact Tracing Initiative

-Contact tracing is a multi-step process of identifying, assessing and managing persons exposed to a positive COVID-19 case and connecting exposed persons to resources to assist them during quarantine.
+Contact tracing is the multi-step process of identifying, assessing and managing people exposed to a positive COVID-19 case and connecting exposed people to resources to assist them during quarantine.
 It is not new and routinely used to prevent further spread of communicable diseases.

 Prior to the COVID-19 pandemic CCDPH had about 15 contact tracers for the 2.5 million people who live in suburban Cook County.
 Suburban Cook County excludes Chicago, Evanston, Skokie, Oak Park, and Stickney Townships, which have their own state-certified health departments.